danielmayost/rustdesk-simple-build/README.md

 ## Usage
 **Note**: Please use Powershell, Otherwise, the commands will not execute properly.

+1. Start docker and **switch to Windows containers**.

-Go to the folder you want to clone Rustdesk and use Powershell to run the following commands:
+2. Go to the folder you want to clone Rustdesk and use Powershell to run the following commands:
 ```
 git clone https://github.com/danielmayost/rustdesk-simple-build.git
 cd rustdesk-simple-build